 The level of educational attainment plays a key role when recent graduates seek employment.
 Those with a tertiary level of educational attainment recorded the highest employment rates and were generally better shielded from the risks of unemployment than their peers who entered the labour market with lower levels of educational attainment.
-In 2016, the employment rate of recent tertiary graduates was over 90.0 % in Austria, Hungary, Lithuania, Sweden, Germany, the Netherlands and Malta.
-There were nine EU Member States where this indicator was less than 80.0 %, although only two of these recorded rates that were lower than 70.0 %, the exceptions being two of the EU Member States most affected by the financial and economic crisis: Greece and Italy.
+In 2017, the employment rate of recent tertiary graduates was over 90.0 % in Austria, the Czech Republic, Lithuania, Sweden, Germany, the Netherlands and Malta.
+There were five EU Member States where this indicator was less than 80.0 %, although only two of these recorded rates that were lower than 70.0 %, the exceptions being two of the EU Member States most affected by the financial and economic crisis: Greece and Italy.

-While young people have in recent years faced increasing challenges in their transition from education into the workforce, Figure 4 shows that employment rates of recent tertiary graduates in 2016 were higher than employment rates for those graduating with a generalist or vocational qualification in all but two of the 27 Member States for which data are available (incomplete information for Luxembourg).
-The exceptions were the Czech Republic, where there was a higher employment rate among recent generalist graduates and vocational (87.2 % each) than tertiary graduates (86.3 %) and Estonia which recorded a higher employment rate among recent vocational graduates (82.1 %) than for either general (71.2 %) or tertiary (75.5 %).
+While young people have in recent years faced increasing challenges in their transition from education into the workforce, Figure 4 shows that employment rates of recent tertiary graduates in 2017 were higher than employment rates for those graduating with a generalist or vocational qualification in all but one of the 25 Member States for which data are available (incomplete information for Luxembourg, Slovenia and Croatia).
+The exception was Estonia which recorded a higher employment rate among recent vocational graduates (86.2 %) than for either general (60.9 %) or tertiary (83.0 %).

-In 2016, the biggest differences in employment rates between recent tertiary graduates and recent generalist graduates (among those aged 20–34) were recorded in Belgium and Romania, where the former had an employment rate that was 37.3 percentage points higher, while differences of 30 points were recorded between these two subpopulations in Slovenia, Italy and the Netherlands.
+In 2017, the biggest differences in employment rates between recent tertiary graduates and recent generalist graduates (among those aged 20–34) were recorded in Belgium and France, where the former had an employment rate that was 37.4 percentage points higher, while differences of 24-27 points were recorded between these two subpopulations in Romania, Germany, Italy and Bulgaria.

 Employment rates of recent vocational graduates were generally higher than those of generalist graduates.
-However, among the 27 EU Member States for which data are available, there were two where this pattern did not hold: Denmark and the United Kingdom.
-As a result, the gap between employment rates for recent tertiary graduates and recent vocational graduates was usually narrower and this was particularly true in the Czech Republic, Malta, Germany and Finland where the differences were no more than 3.5 percentage points (in favour of recent tertiary graduates except for the Czech Republic).
-In contrast, in Lithuania and Bulgaria there was a considerably wider gap between the employment rates of recent tertiary graduates and recent vocational graduates, with differences of over 16 percentage points.
+However, among the 25 EU Member States for which data are available, there were six where this pattern did not hold: Bulgaria, the Czech Republic, Ireland, Cyprus, Latvia and Lithuania.
+As a result, the gap between employment rates for recent tertiary graduates and recent vocational graduates was usually narrower and this was particularly true in Slovakia, Denmark, Germany, Malta, Austria and Hungary where the differences were no more than 3.0 percentage points (in favour of recent tertiary graduates).
+In contrast, in Bulgaria, Cyprus, Romania and Lithuania there was a considerably wider gap between the employment rates of recent tertiary graduates and recent vocational graduates, with differences of 20 percentage points or over.

 Recent male graduates in the EU were more likely to find work than their female counterparts

-In 2016, the EU-28 employment rate of recent male graduates (80.5 %) was somewhat higher than the rate recorded among recent female graduates (76.0 %); this continued a pattern that was apparent over the latest 10-year period for which data are available, as shown in Figure 5.
+In 2017, the EU-28 employment rate of recent male graduates stood at 82.0% and thus reached the EU2020 benchmark.
+The rate for recent male graduates was somewhat higher than the rate recorded among recent female graduates (80.2 %); this continued a pattern that was apparent over the latest 10-year period for which data are available, as shown in Figure 5.
 Some of these gender differences may be explained by the nature of studies (fields) that are typically followed by the two sexes (for example, a higher proportion of science and technology students tend to be male) and by differences in labour market demand for graduates with different skills.

-The gender gap in employment rates of recent graduates was present in 19 of the EU Member States and was most pronounced in Estonia and the Czech Republic where the employment rates of recent male graduates were 18.7 and 14.9 percentage points higher than those for women; an even larger gender gap was recorded in Turkey (20.7 points).
+The gender gap in employment rates of recent graduates was present in 20 of the EU Member States and was most pronounced in Slovenia, Estonia and Slovakia where the employment rates of recent male graduates were respectively 15.1, 13.7 and 12.0 percentage points higher than those for women; an even larger gender gap was recorded in Turkey (21.5 points).

-By contrast, employment rates for recent female graduates were slightly higher than those for their male counterparts in Sweden, Croatia, Ireland, Austria, France, Cyprus and Belgium, with a difference between the sexes of no more than 2.0 percentage points, a gap that rose to 4.2 and 7.4 points respectively in Lithuania and Latvia; there was also a gap in favour of women in Norway and Iceland (respectively 0.7 and 1.5 points difference between the sexes).
+By contrast, employment rates for recent female graduates were slightly higher than those for their male counterparts in the Netherlands, Lithuania, France, Austria and Belgium, with a difference between the sexes of no more than 2.0 percentage points, a gap that rose to 3.0, 5.0 and 5.3 points respectively in Spain, Malta and Cyprus; there was also a gap in favour of women in Norway, Montenegro and Switzerland (respectively 0.5, 3.6 and 6.7 points difference between the sexes).